Configure Logical Volumes on Oracle Linux

 sudo vgcfgbackup myvolg

-Include the -f option along with a full path and file name (/var/tmp/myvolg-meta.bkp) to backup the metadata to a different location.
+Include the -f option along with a full path and file name (/var/tmp/myvolg-meta.bkp) to back up the metadata to a different location.

 See the vgcfgbackup(8) and vgcfgrestore(8) manual pages for more information.